MicrosoftDocs/CortanaSkillsKit/docs/skills/cortana-invocation-guidelines.md

 7. Click **Save changes**
  -->

-## Invocation phrases
+## List of invocation phrases
 Users invoke skills by saying an invocation phrase.
 The following are the invocation phrases that users may say to invoke your skill.

 #### Invocation phrase with connecting word
 - Ask \<Invocation Name\> to \<Utterance\>